 45 minutes with optional Q&A.

-Script and score may be available for purchase in 2021.
+Script and score should be available for purchase September 2022.